Encountering psychology in context

 This module introduces core areas of psychology, including biological, cognitive, developmental and social psychology and considers how these can be applied to understand real-world issues.
 The relationship between psychological theory and application is also explored in topics linked to forensic psychology and counselling.
-The module introduces a range of research methods that are used to answer questions in psychology and provides students with practical experience of analysing data using qualitative and quantitative methods, and of gathering data for a psychological research study.
+The module introduces a range of research methods that are used to answer questions in psychology and provides students with practical experience of analysing data using qualitative and quantitative methods, and of gathering data for psychological research studies.

 The first block introduces the psychology of relating in different contexts.
 This includes a focus on intimate relationships, family lives, work and relating positively (altruism and cooperation) in the social world.

 Block 2 picks up the key ideas from Block 1 that tap into notions of emotional states (e.g. love, positive feeling) and ground them in the psychology of emotion and feelings.
 You'll explore a range of emotional states, including those associated with negative affect (stress, fear).
 Across this block links will be made between emotion and mental health, including how psychology informs mental health interventions.

 Block 3 explores a number of different settings in which psychological research has been applied to the criminal justice system.
 This includes examining how psychological research has informed our understanding of why people commit crimes, how police gain information from suspects, how people make decisions about criminal actions, and how mental states influence legal outcomes.

 Block 4 explores the relationship between the brain and behaviour and considers how biological evidence can inform psychological theories.
 You'll be introduced to the relationship between biological and psychological processes and examines how studies of brain damage, neurodiversity and ageing can be used to advance theoretical knowledge and challenge taken-for-granted concepts of biological universality.